What You’ll Learn in This Article

 Municipal water regularly contains chloramine or chlorine for disinfection.
 Both can harm plants and kill beneficial bacteria.
 Chloramine is more commonly used today in municipal water systems than chlorine.
 Chlorine can be removed by aerating water in a container for 24 hours with an air pump.
 Chloramine is more difficult to remove with aeration and must be removed through filtration.

-- Reverse Osmosis (RO) Filters are capable of removing 95%+ of contaminants resulting in water with 0 PPM.
+- Reverse Osmosis (RO) Filters are capable of removing 95% or more of contaminants, resulting in water free of contaminants.
 They produce wastewater as a byproduct and their filtration membranes can be sensitive.
 As a result, pre-filters like the ones described below are placed before RO filters to increase their efficiency and longevity.

 Once the water is free of contaminants it is important to check its temperature and make sure it has a substantial amount of oxygen.
 Dissolved oxygen (DO) is the term used to reference the quantity of oxygen that is dissolved in your water.
 DO promotes vigorous root growth, enhances nutrient uptake, and helps to prevent the growth of bacteria forms that can only survive in a non-oxygen rich environment.
 The colder the water, the more DO your water can hold.